am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

 - Bubble Chart

 !!! note "Important"
-    Make sure you have a well-structured dataset with appropriate headers and values before creating a chart.
-This will ensure that your chart is both accurate and easy to understand.
+    Make sure you have a well-structured dataset with appropriate headers and values before creating a chart as they aid in readability and correctness.

 ## Creating a Chart

-To create a chart in Excel, follow these steps:
+To create a chart in your spreadsheet:

 1. Select the data you want to include in your chart.
+!!! note "Note"
-Be sure to include headers if you want them to appear on the chart.
+    Include headers if you want them on the chart.

     ![Select Data](./imgs/Creating%20Charts/select-data.png)